0xMilord/renderiq/docs/HUNYUAN3D_INTEGRATION_PLAN.md

 ---

-## Proposed New Tools for RenderIQ
+## Proposed New Tools for Renderiq

 Based on Hunyuan3D-2.5 capabilities, here are new tools to add to the `/apps` registry: